divvungiellatekno/course-HU-2022/slidev/slides.md

 title: "LT for minority languages & the GiellaLT infrastructure"
 ---

-# LT for minority languages & the GiellaLT infrastructure
+# LT for minority languages & <br/> the GiellaLT infrastructure

 Sjur Nørstebø Moshagen

-UiT Noregs arktiske universitet

 ---